 What Mistakes Do New Spread Bettors Make?

-The same mistakes tend to show up again and again.
+The same mistakes appear again and again.

 Using too much leverage

-This is probably the most common problem.
 A position can look small in stake-per-point terms while still being far too large for the account.

 Ignoring financing costs